BettercareHealth/bettercare/maternal-mental-health/test-1.md

 19. Which of the following statements are true?
 	1. Women with mental illnesses cannot get better
 	1. Very few pregnant women in South Africa have mental illnesses
-	1. Postpartum psychosis is the only mental illness women suffer from around childbirth
+	1. Postnatal psychosis is the only mental illness women suffer from around childbirth
 	1. Mental illness in the mother can have a negative effect for the child
 20. What is co-morbid?
 	1. When both mother and baby die in childbirth